Skip to main content

-A mirror is only useful when it's clear and clean, but no matter how careful you've been brushing your teeth, your mirror is bound to be covered in hundreds of white specks – but hey, that’s what you get for hysterically laughing at the TikTok your bestie just sent you with a mouth full of toothpaste!
-Fret not: once you have discovered the best thing to clean mirrors with, you’ll get that sparkling reflection back in no time.
+A mirror is only useful when it's clear and clean.
+Still, no matter how careful you've been brushing your teeth, your mirror is bound to be covered in hundreds of white specks – but hey, that’s what you get for hysterically laughing at the TikTok your bestie just sent you with a mouth full of toothpaste!
+Fret not: once you have discovered the best way to clean mirrors, you’ll get that sparkling reflection back in no time.

-Here we’ll show you the best way to clean mirrors, including how to get hairspray off mirror glass, so that you can get the job done quickly and get back to looking at yourself in it.
+Here we’ll show you the best way to clean mirrors, including how to get hairspray off mirror glass and how to prevent streaks on mirrors, so that you can get the job done quickly and get back to looking at yourself in it.
 We don't blame you.

 Tip

-Keep rolls of Plenty kitchen roll stashed around the house, so when you next see your little one’s best attempt at fingerpainting on your mirror, you can whip out a sheet and easily restore the sparkle without having to go all the way to the kitchen and back.
+Keep rolls of Plenty household towels stashed around the house, so when you next see your little one’s best attempt at fingerpainting on your mirror, you can whip out a sheet and easily restore the sparkle without having to go all the way to the kitchen and back.

 As with any new cleaning method, we recommend doing a spot test first in an inconspicuous area, to be sure there aren’t any adverse reactions.